Become a Friend

 Fenland Creatives

 Our Creative Places work supports artists to develop projects with communities across the region.
 Residencies offer artists time and space to expand their practice and explore ideas for projects they might then develop with us.
-Supported by Norfolk & Norwich Festival, dancer and choreographer Dan Canham is spending time in the Fenlands meeting young people.
+Supported by Norfolk & Norwich Festival, dancer and choreographer Dan Canham is on a three year residency across the Fens to explore the creative journeys of young people in the area.

-In 2023, re-discovering the landscape of his childhood, Dan embarked on a series of meetings and workshops which opened up an unexpected encounter.
-When Babylon Arts introduced Dan to Katie Boag and Ash Goosey – two krump dancers from the Ely area – they collaborated on a short film that resonates profoundly with many of the themes he went into the residency with; young people, landscape, climate grief and ritual.
-The film, Fenland Elegy, premiered at Norfolk & Norwich Festival in 2024 and has been submitted to international film festivals.
+Re-discovering the landscape of his childhood, Dan embarked on a series of meetings with local organisations which opened up an unexpected encounter.
+When Babylon Arts introduced Dan to Katie Boag and Ash Goosey, two krump dancers from the Ely area, they collaborated on a short film that resonated profoundly with many of the themes he went into the residency with; young people, landscape, climate grief and ritual.
+The film, Fenland Elegy, premiered at Norfolk & Norwich Festival in 2024 and has been an Official Selection for Sans Souci Festival of Dance Cinema 2024.
+Fenland Elegy is available to watch below.

 Artist